yahyatouil-dev/bc-hero-info/README.md

 #### Select a Translation File

 1. Open the panel.
-BC HERO scans your workspace for XLIFF files (`.xlf`) in a `Translations` folder.
+AL HERO scans your workspace for XLIFF files (`.xlf`) in a `Translations` folder.
 2. The **left panel** lists all files found, each showing:
    - A **language flag** and locale code.
    - A **progress bar** and percentage showing how many strings are translated.